eeguney/eeguney/README.md

 ## 😍 I like;

-For now, I'm trying to understand and improve myself about React.JS and Javascript world.
+For now, I'm trying to understand and improve myself about React.JS, Node.JS, Next.JS and Web 3.0.
 I've also been interested in HTML and CSS for a long time.

 I want to learn more and more every day. 🤘